mazen-gamdou/Microservices_Project/README.md

     ```
 ### Security Considerations

-**Passwords**: All passwords are hashed using bcrypt before being stored in the database.
+-**Passwords**: All passwords are hashed using bcrypt before being stored in the database.
-**Sessions**: Sessions are managed with express-session.
+-**Sessions**: Sessions are managed with express-session.
 Ensure to use the secure flag on cookies in production with HTTPS.
-**Environment Variables**: Do not hardcode sensitive information such as database credentials.
+-**Environment Variables**: Do not hardcode sensitive information such as database credentials.
 Use environment variables.
-**CORS**: Configure CORS appropriately to ensure that the API only accepts requests from trusted origins.
+-**CORS**: Configure CORS appropriately to ensure that the API only accepts requests from trusted origins.

 ## Game Service